AndersenLab/VCF-kit/docs/hmm.md

 * `--all-sites` - By default, when using --vcf-out only sites where the `alt_sample` == 1/1 are output.
 This option can be used to output all sites in a VCF.
 * `--endfill` - When outputting genomic regions, if a parental genotype is assigned at the very beginning or end of a chromosome use 1 or the length of the chromosome, respectively.
 The endfill option is recommended for near-isogenic lines, and __not__ for recombinant inbred lines.
 * `--infill` - Assume genotypes switch at the end position of the previous block + 1 rather than the next observed genotype.
 This removes gaps and is useful for aesthetics, but should probably not be used for analysis.
+* `--state` - Probability of ref/alt state, accounting for errors.
+For example, if --state=0.97, the probability the calls are reference is 97% and 3% of calls will be alt (attributable to errors).
+* `--transition` - Probability of transition occuring.
+We set this very low by default because the state probability accounts for some level of error.

 ![hmm options](hmm_opts.png)
 <small>__Effect of using `--infill` and `--endfill` options__ - Orange and blue parental haplotypes can extend to the beginning or end of chromosomes using the `--endfill` option whereas regions between adjacent SNVs where haplotypes switch can be filled in with the next haplotype.</small>